 In some cases wider usage of recycled wastewater could be achieved through the removal of regulatory obstacles as well as through the enactment of government incentives.
 However, the greatest barrier is the “yuck” factor, i.e., consumers not being open to drinking water that was recovered from gray or black water.

-In this context, therefore, it is interesting to note a survey recently conducted in California by water technology provider Xylem.
+In this context, therefore, it is interesting to note a survey recently conducted in California.
 As California enters its fifth consecutive year of drought, 49% of the respondents are very supportive and 38% somewhat supportive of using recycled water as an additional local water supply.
 Forty-two percent are very willing and 41% somewhat willing to use recycled water in their everyday lives.

 The survey results underscore the importance of education in order to increase consumer support for recycled water.
 Eight-nine percent of the residents were more willing to use recycled water after reading an explanation of the treatment processes used to make wastewater safe and drinkable, while 88% agreed that a demonstration of the water purification process would make them more comfortable with using and drinking recycled water.